 Who is it for?

 To qualify for the special tax rates applicable to severance benefits due to retrenchment, your employer must have paid you a lump sum as a result of your employment having been, amongst other things, terminated or lost.
-Meaning your employment must have been terminated or lost due to:

 You will not qualify for the tax incentives in respect of severance benefits if you at any time held more than 5% of the issued shares or member’s interest in the company paying you the severance benefit.

-How do I declare lump sum payment?
+How do I declare the lump sum payment?

-, and sending it to SARS.
+Your employer will submit a tax directive application to SARS before the lump sum amount is paid to you.
+Your employer will apply for a tax directive by filling in an IRP3(a) form, and sending it to SARS.
 Upon receipt of this form, SARS will work out the correct amount of employees’ tax that your employer must withhold on the severance benefit, and you will receive that benefit net of tax from your employer.

 Your employer will issue you with an IRP5 tax certificate reflecting the gross amount of the benefit and the employees’ tax that was deducted.
 You will need to declare this in your annual income tax return.